Substra/substra-documentation/docs/source/how-to/deploying-substra/walkthrough/40-connect-organizations.rst

 in ``backend-biotechnica-values.yaml``.

-For linking organizations we also provide a small using the small utility on the Substra backend server.
-Follow these steps on each organization to achive the same result:
+For linking organizations we also provide a small utility on the Substra backend server.
+Follow these steps on each organization to achieve the same result:

 #.
 Connect to the Substra backend pod: